 Exclusions and Limitations

 There is often a list of exclusions and limitations within the disability policy.
 If any of the listed conditions apply to you, you may not be eligible for benefits.
-For example, some common exclusions are self-inflicted injuries such as alcoholism or suicide attempts.
+For example, some common exclusions are self-inflicted injuries, including alcoholism.

 The elimination period is the waiting period between the onset of the disability and the time you are first eligible to receive long-term disability benefits.
 This waiting period is typically covered by short term disability benefits, if available.